nexusosdaily-code/WNSP-P2P-Hub/replit.md

 # NexusOS Advance Systems

 ## Overview
 NexusOS is a revolutionary mobile-first blockchain operating system where user mobile phones are the sole hardware for the entire network.
 It functions as a complete blockchain system through connected mobile devices without traditional server infrastructure, aiming for a community-owned, pure peer-to-peer network with zero infrastructure costs.
-The platform introduces a Layer 1 blockchain using wavelength-based cryptographic validation, replacing traditional hashing with principles from electromagnetic physics and quantum mechanics.
+Mobile blockchain using light physics instead of traditional cryptographic hashing.
 It features a native NXT token, an integrated Decentralized Exchange (DEX), secure messaging, and an optical mesh networking infrastructure, all governed by quantum physics principles.

 ## User Preferences
 - **Communication Style**: Simple, everyday language